CellMigStandOrg/biotracks/examples/README.rst

 tracks_matlab.csv
 ++++++++++++++++++++++++++++++++
 This file is a csv transformation of a matlab (.mat) cell tracking file.
-Contact: Philippe Roudot.
+Contact: Philippe Roudot, University of Texas Southwestern Medical Center.